apache/apisix-ingress-controller/test/e2e/README.md

 - All test cases are grouped by directories, and **their names should have `suite-` prefix**
 - All top level specs (i.e. `ginkgo.Describe`) under the suite directory should have corresponding `suite-<suite-name>: ` prefix.

+Run `make names-check` to check the above naming convention.